miamartalia/stgnn-dengue-java/data/README.md

 ## Data sources and access

 - **Dengue case surveillance (Kemenkes RI).** Restricted.
-The raw and integrated case data cannot be redistributed.
-Researchers may request access directly from the Ministry of Health of the Republic of Indonesia.
-All derived case counts have been removed from the notebooks and outputs in this repository.
+The dengue surveillance data are not included in this repository and are not redistributed.
+Researchers seeking access should contact the Ministry of Health of the Republic of Indonesia (Kemenkes RI) and follow the applicable data access and authorization procedures.
+All case-count data derived from the restricted surveillance dataset have been removed from the notebooks and generated outputs.
 - **Climate - ERA5 Land (Copernicus CDS).** Openly available from the Copernicus Climate Data Store: https://cds.climate.copernicus.eu/
 - **Population - BPS (Statistics Indonesia).** Openly available: https://www.bps.go.id/